jenny-Musah/e-voting-application/README.md

 });
 ```
 # Response from upload portfolio request
-*This is a sample of the response from declare election end-point !!!*
+*This is a sample of the response from upload portfolio end-point !!!*
 ```
 {
     "nomineeId": 364766789385150039,